UrbanCode/Informatica-UCD/README.md

 	a new distributable zip within the dist folder.
 Use this command if you wish to make your own changes to the plugin.
 ### History
+    Version 19
+        The following update was been made to the Import Objects step:
+        - Fixed Import Object's security domain line seperation so that it does not bleed into the next variable or create a new line in the connection string.
     Version 18
         The following updates have been made to the Import Objects step:
         - Added a new line to prevent the Security Domain argument from bleeding into the following line.